2022 Bronx apartment fire: Fire

 Just before 11 a.m.
 EST, an electric space heater ignited a fire in a duplex apartment on the second and third floor.
 The building's fire alarm system was triggered immediately.
 Although the first 9-1-1 calls were placed by neighbors who heard the alarms, some residents claimed that false alarms were common, and many initially believed that there was no fire or need to evacuate.

 The fire itself was ultimately confined to the duplex apartment and the adjacent hallway, but heavy smoke quickly impeded visibility for escaping occupants.
 Smoke quickly spread from the unit's open door to the rest of the building, hampering other residents attempting to evacuate.
 Some residents recalled that the stairwells were especially lethal during the incident, and one reported "tripping over bodies."

 Within three minutes, the New York City Fire Department (FDNY) and other emergency services began arriving.
 Rescuers found victims suffering from severe smoke inhalation on every floor of the building, some of them in cardiac or respiratory arrest.
 The main challenge to firefighters' progress was the massive quantity of smoke generated by the fire, which extended the entire height of the building.
 Many continued to work through the life-threatening conditions even after exhausting their oxygen supplies.

-Around 200 firefighters responded in total, and the incident was ultimately upgraded to a five-alarm fire.
+Around 200 firefighters responded, and the incident was ultimately upgraded to a five-alarm fire.
 The fire was declared under control by 3:30 p.m.
 Seventy-two people were taken to local hospitals, of whom 34 were under age 18.